Why We're Living Through “The Death of God” (and What That Even Means)

 It’s about us.

-So let’s back up and start at the beginning, with stuff we can probably agree on.
+Let’s back up and start at the beginning.

 The world has seemed a little...off lately.